5 Fur Traders: Economic and Cultural Exchanges

 - The American Fur Company, founded in 1808, came to dominate the fur trade in Minnesota after the North West Company moved its headquarters out of Grand Portage.

-- The geographical focus of the fur trade moved from Grand Portage to Fort Snelling which was built in the early 1820s.
+- The geographical focus of the fur trade moved from Grand Portage to Fort Snelling, which the U.S. Military had built in the early 1820s.

-- The American period of the fur trade was short-lived as fashion tastes in European changed, game became harder to harvest, and an American quest to acquire ownership of land all combined undermined the trade.
+- The American period of the fur trade was short-lived as fashion tastes in Europe changed, game became harder to harvest, and an American quest to acquire ownership of land all combined to undermine the trade.

-Threatened U.S. regulation convinced the North West Company to move its headquarters from Grand Portage north to Fort William near what is now Thunder Bay, Ontario, in 1803.
 Despite the relocation of its headquarters, North West interior posts remained operating in Minnesota and throughout the Lake Superior region well into the second decade of the 19th century.
 Regardless, the American Fur Company, founded in 1808, soon came to dominate the trade in Minnesota.
-The conclusion of the war of 1812, after which the British agreed to do a better job of respecting American territorial sovereignty and President Monroe’s 1817 declaration that closed all trading on US soil to non-U.S. citizen further solidified the American Fur Company’s position.
+The conclusion of the War of 1812, after which the British agreed to do a better job of respecting American territorial sovereignty, and President Monroe’s 1817 declaration that closed all trading on US soil to non-U.S. citizens further solidified the American Fur Company’s position.
 In many cases, especially for those trading with the Dakota in southern Minnesota, British traders who were often of French-Canadian ancestry simply became American citizens and continued their work.
 In time, many came to work for the American Fur Company.

 The American Fur Company at Mendota